DeeDeeG/noto-color-emoji-font/README.md

 This is essentially a recreation of the font from [Lollipop][6], minus most of the regional flags.

-The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird and other Mozilla Gecko-based applications.
+The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, Photoshop CC 2017, and Windows Edge V38.14393+.
 This is not a limitation of the font, but of the operating systems and applications.
 Regular B&W outline emoji are included for backwards/fallback compatibility.

 [Do you prefer EmojiOne graphics?][7] (repo by eosrei and various contributors)